 Before visiting Hoorn, I really had no idea about it besides reading somewhere that it was a cute Dutch town.
 On a whim, I ended up visiting the Nederlands Kremlin and Hoorn on a day trip from Amsterdam with my friend M. I hope to enlighten you to some of the incredible history behind Hoorn as well as the best things to do in Hoorn with the hope that it will inspire you to visit this beautiful Dutch city.

 Why visit Hoorn?

-One of the best reasons to visit Hoorn is to enjoy the stunning Dutch Renassiance revival architecture that dot the historical city center of Hoorn.
-Although Hoorn isn’t a vast city like Amsterdam, it’s certainty a lovely city to spend a day getting lost in.
+One of the best reasons to visit Hoorn is to enjoy the stunning Dutch Renaissance revival architecture that dots the historical city center of Hoorn.
+Although Hoorn isn’t a vast city like Amsterdam, it’s certainly a lovely city to spend a day getting lost in.
 I especially loved the scenic harbor area and the laid-back pace in Hoorn.

 It’s worth noting that there’s not a lot of information in English about Hoorn at this time.
 That said, most people in Hoorn understand English well and you can always ask if something is only in Dutch.
 I have a weird accent in Dutch, so people were super welcoming to me when they found out that I was American after asking about my accent.

 Notably, the lack of crowds make Hoorn so attractive as it’s only thirty minutes from Amsterdam.
 Living in Amsterdam has made me truly appreciate places that remain unspoiled by mass tourism.
 I loved getting lost in Hoorn’s scenic streets with my friend as well as sitting at its many cute cafes.
 (It’s a favorite of day-trippers from all around Holland and Friesland.)